LineageOS/lineage_wiki/pages/internal/adding_device.md

 * `custom_twrp_codename`: If an official TWRP exists for the device, but TWRP uses a different codename, specify the used one here.
 Remove this if not used!
 * `custom_unlock_cmd`: Used if the command to unlock your device via fastboot is different than `fastboot oem unlock`.
 Remove this if not used!
 * `is_ab_device`: Used if device supports A/B partitions to flash custom recovery.
 Remove this if not used!
+* `is_unlockable`: Set to false if there is no official method to unlock the bootloader.
+A hint will appear on the device's overview and install page.
+If this property is not set, it defaults to `True`
 * `required_bootloader`: Specify the bootloader versions which are required to install LineageOS.
 If no special requirement exists, remove this line!
 Example:

   ```
   required_bootloader: [Version1, Version2]
   ```

 {% include alerts/note.html content="If you need to assign a value to one of the fields which is not allowed by the time you create your change, update the schema validator or contact us to add it" %}